 While Davenport Beach in north Santa Cruz County gets lots of attention, there is some awesome beachcombing in Capitola and Aptos.
 Head south to the beach that runs from New Brighton State Beach in the north through Seacliff State Beach and Rio Del Mar Beach to Beer Can Beach.
 You can park in either of the state parks ($10/day) or arrive early to find a free parking spot in Rio Del Mar.
 The cliffs along New Brighton are filled with fossils, which you can still see in the sedimentary layers that stripe the cliff walls.
-Look for the prize find of a fossilized sand dollar, along with the more common bivalve and snail fossils.
+Look for fossilized sand dollars, along with the more common bivalve and snail fossils, embedded in the cliffs.

 Continue south on the beach past the last of the beachside homes and you’ve arrived at Beer Can Beach.
 If the tides are right, you can grab a million bucks, or at least a bunch of sand dollars that wash up from the sand dollar beds that lie just offshore in the shallow water south of here.
 Be sure the sand dollars are not covered with fuzzy moving spines, and if they are, gently return them to the water.